An Introduction to Mainstreaming Lynch Syndrome Testing

 Convenient remote learning

-Designed as an interactive and practical learning experience, this dedicated training day will equip you with the knowledge, tools and strategies to drive forward meaningful change:
+Designed as an interactive and practical learning experience, this dedicated training day equipped those in attendance with the knowledge, tools and strategies to drive forward meaningful change:

 Learning & development